-A key issue for animal studies of BPS is whether the observed synchronization is merely a coincidence.
-This question is particularly important when synchronization to music is transient, as in our study of Snowball (Fig. 1A).
-Statistical methods are needed to estimate the probability that occasional synchronized episodes could have happened by chance.
-That is, one must consider the null hypothesis that the animal moves rhythmically in response to music, and that because of natural variability in movement tempo there are periods when (by pure chance) the movements have a consistent relationship to the beat.
-Our methods for dealing with this problem are discussed in detail in our recent Current Biology15a scientific article on Snowball.
-For the moment, we discuss one seemingly intuitive way of dealing with the problem.
+As is clear from the figure, however, the synchronized bout accounts for only about 20% of the entire trial.
+Across the trial Snowball shows substantial tempo drift.
+For example, towards the end of the trial he drifted toward a tempo of about 130 BPM.
+(This was frequently observed across trials, suggesting that he has a preferred tempo for rhythmic movement, just as humans do.)47 Because his synchronization to music is transient, statistical methods are needed to estimate the probability that such episodes could have happened by chance.
+That is, one must consider the null hypothesis that the animal moves rhythmically in response to music, and that due to natural variability in movement tempo there are periods when (by pure chance) the movements have a consistent relationship to the beat.
+Our methods for dealing with this problem are discussed in detail in our forthcoming scientific article on Snowball.
+For the moment, we simply discuss one seemingly intuitive way of dealing with the problem.

 This is the approach of scrambling the order of the temporal intervals between rhythmic gestures (e.g., head bobs) within a trial, and then recomputing synchronization measures.
-If this is done repeatedly (e.g., 1000 times), one can compute the probability of observing the actual degree of synchronization (e.g., in the case of Fig. 1A, how often does one observe a synchronized bout lasting 20% or more of the trial?).
-At first glance, this Monte Carlo approach seems attractive for its conceptual simplicity.
+If this is done repeatedly (e.g., 1,000 times), one can compute the probability of observing the actual degree of synchronization (e.g., in the case of Figure 1a, how often does one observe a synchronized bout lasting 20% or more of the trial?).
+At first glance, this Monte-Carlo approach seems attractive for its conceptual simplicity.

-Figure 1B and C, however, indicate why this approach is unsatisfactory.
-Figure 1B shows the inter-bob intervals corresponding to the tempo curve in Figure 1A (that is, Fig. 1B re-represents the data in Fig. 1A in a more conventional way for rhythm studies, namely, as time intervals between successive rhythmic gestures).
-Randomly scrambling these time intervals and converting them back to a tempo curve produces the time series in Figure 1C.
-As can be seen, the resulting curve has a very different structure from the curve in Figure 1A.
+Figures 1b-c, however, indicate why this approach is unsatisfactory.
+Figure 1b shows the inter-bob-intervals corresponding to the tempo curve in Figure 1a (that is, Figure 1b re-represents the data in Figure 1a in a more conventional way for rhythm studies, namely as time intervals between successive rhythmic gestures).
+Randomly scrambling these time intervals and converting them back to a tempo curve produces the time series in Figure 1c.
+As can be seen, the resulting curve has a very different structure from the curve in Figure 1a.
 Specifically, the original curve shows fast local tempo fluctuations superimposed on a slower pattern of tempo drift.
 The curve produced from scrambled data, in contrast, lacks the slow tempo drift and is thus not representative of how the animal actually moves.
-Thus, doing synchronization tests on scrambled data is not a fair test of the null hypothesis mentioned above.
+Hence doing synchronization tests on scrambled data is not a fair test of the null hypothesis mentioned above.

 Stepping back from these details, the important point is that to test the null hypothesis of no true synchronization to music, one must use data that statistically resembles the movement pattern produced by the animal under study.
-Using simulated data that is unlike actual animal movement patterns (e.g., Fig. 1C) is not adequate for testing the null hypothesis of no true synchronization to a musical beat.
+Using simulated data that is unlike actual animal movement patterns (e.g., Figure 1c) is not adequate for testing the null hypothesis of no true synchronization to a musical beat.